-- The entry lobby includes bathrooms and a kitchenette that allow for independent use without disturbing functions in either the library proper or the meeting room.
+- The entry lobby includes bathrooms and a kitchenette that allows for independent use without disturbing functions in either the library proper or the meeting room.

-PLUS: More than 80% of the project budget is already accounted for through pledges and existing funds!
+PLUS: More than 80% of the project budget is already accounted for through pledges, donations, and existing funds!

 For more information about the Meriden Library Project go to:

 For information on how to donate to the Building Fund contact the Meriden Library Foundation: email@example.com